A Leading Institution since 2010

 No more than four semester hours of life experiences can be accepted as valid university credit.

-However, a degree from an accredited college or university has no limit in terms of time.
+However, an earned degree from an accredited college or university has no limit in terms of time.
 It can be earned 20+ years ago and still be used.
-In such a situation, additional courses may be required to ensure a student completes a program that is worthy of name and area chosen.
+In such a situation, additional courses may be required to ensure a student completes a program that is worthy of its name and the subject area.

 After one is accepted into the program, one should: